JulieNeuro/JulieNeuro.github.io/_pages/cv.md

 * 2019-2022: Data Scientist/Engineer
   * BAOBAB team (Building large instruments for neuroimaging: from population imaging to ultra-high magnetic fields), NeuroSpin CEA, Saclay
   * Duties included:
-    * Implementation and monitoring of multi modal data (neuroimaging, eCRF, omics, actigraphy, smartphone)     collection and flow, in the context of the European RLiNKproject (https://rlink.eu.com/).
+    * Implementation and monitoring of multi modal data (neuroimaging, eCRF, omics, actigraphy, smartphone)     collection and flow, in the context of the European RLiNK project [RLiNK](https://rlink.eu.com/).
-    * Implementation and launching of data preprocessing and quality control pipelines for neuroimaging data within a team: https://github.com/neurospin-deepinsight/brainprep.
+    * Implementation and launching of data preprocessing and quality control pipelines for neuroimaging data within a team: [brainprep](https://github.com/neurospin-deepinsight/brainprep).
     * Machine Learning : Age and cognitive scores predictionin childrenand adolescents with 5 weeks of cognitive tasks trainingfromstructural brainmri.

 Skills